 Autumn funded period Signature of parent/legal guardian

 Name (please print)

 Date

 No declaration form must be submitted without signature, name and date from the parent/legal guardian completing it.
 The declaration form is considered invalid without date and signature.
-This must be resigned within each funded period.
+This must be signed each time within the correct funded period.